RylanSchaeffer/rylanschaeffer.github.io/content/research/2023_neurips_workshop_double_descent/main.md

 8/N

-We also clarify several misconceptions:
+We also clarify misconceptions:

 1. "Memorization" and "Generalization" isn't the right dichotomy.
-Memorizing solutions **can** generalize, and often do!
+Memorizing solutions *can* generalize, and often do!

 2. Noise/random is NOT necessary for double descent - what's necessary is errors by the best possible model in the model class